Locality of centred tangent cones in the Wasserstein space: Tangent and solenoidal measure fields

 \subsection{Stability with respect to restriction}

 \filler{The aim of this section is to investigate how $\Tan_{\mu}^0$ and $\Sol_{\mu}^0$ depend on the local properties of the underlying measure $\mu$.
 We start by showing that the centred solenoidal spaces are stable by restriction of measures.
-Here, it is crucial to consider only centred measure fields; \Cref{rem:centredNecessary} below provides a counterexample in the case of map-induced fields.}
+This is valid only on centred measure fields; \Cref{rem:centredNecessary} below provides a counterexample in the case of map-induced fields.}